Winner of the 2013 Leslie Scalapino Award for Innovative Women Performance Writers

 I’ve never read anything by Joyelle McSweeney that wasn’t totally exciting.
 She’s one of the most interesting people working now in terms of the forms she uses, and she’s extremely deft, and playful, and yet the stuff that’s going on, content-wise, is really super-smart, and has really good politics and stuff.
 I just find her a thrilling font of new stuff.

-Joyelle McSweeney’s new place, Dead Youth, or, The Leaks is savvy, deft, funny, and truly contemporary-- a vision of the 21st century, where secrets, language, internet and the human cell run wild and collapse together along with justice and history.
+Joyelle McSweeney’s new play, Dead Youth, or, The Leaks is savvy, deft, funny, and truly contemporary—a vision of the 21st century, where secrets, language, internet and the human cell run wild and collapse together along with justice and history.